If you are unhappy with the size or shape of your ears your self-confidence may be lower than it has to be.

 There’s no need to let this cause any more personal distress: cutting-edge surgical techniques offer a lasting solution — otoplasty.
 Otoplasty (otherwise known as ear pinning) is a popular ear reshaping procedure that can correct asymmetrical ears, reduce their prominence or restore a more satisfying shape.

-This surgery is available at Ethicos Institute, performed by the experienced Dr Gillett.
+This surgery is available at Ethicos Institute, in perth performed by the experienced Dr Gillett.

 How do we determine if you’re a good candidate for our otoplasty procedure?

 Otoplasty is suitable for all patients who find their ears’ appearance and shape causing emotional or physical difficulties.
 We will conduct a thorough evaluation of your ears and candidacy during your consultation, to identify how beneficial otoplasty may be for you.

 The otoplasty procedure should be completed in one or two hours, though this can vary from one case to another.

 Your surgeon will create incisions behind one or both ears as required, to gain access to the cartilage.
 Scars will be kept as small as possible, for discrete results.

 Your ear cartilage will be folded, removed or re-shaped to form the new shape or placement.
 Once your surgeon is satisfied, stitches will hold your ears in position.

 An otoplasty is only performed under general anaesthetic.